JorgeCoello97/Paint/README.md

  * Develop a paint using Java Swing.

  ## Knowledge obtained
- * Improve knowlege about Java Swing
+ * Improve knowlege about Java Swing.